Costinteo/shellsec/README.md

 ## Additional notes

 To avoid having to write your master password all the time, I've provided a script that can be sourced in your current terminal session: ``shellsec-setkey``.
 It asks for your encryption password and sets an environment variable ``SHELLSEC_MASTERPASS`` to the value of your input.
 This is somewhat dangerous: it can reveal your master password in cleartext to anyone trying to echo it on the same terminal.
-I think this could only happen if someone is PHYSICALLY at your computer, with it unlocked.
-Please open an issue if I'm wrong, or even send in a pull request! :)
+I'm open to any suggestion on how to improve this.

 To use it simply ``$ source shellsec-setkey`` or ``$ . shellsec-setkey``